Lamb Of God, Kreator & Municipal Waste, 22nd February 2023, Forum Black Box, Copenhagen, Denmark

 For the rest of the first part of the show the band balanced between new(er) songs and classic crowd-plasterers like “Ice 9”, “Flying in a Blue Dream”, “Crystal Planet” and always uplifting “One Big Rush”.

 Experiencing Satriani live is quite an experience and while the focus is on him and his guitar playing, which never fails to impress, there is so much more to it.
 Live Satriani’s songwriting skills are underlined, and he is always accompanied by outstanding musicians.
 These aspects make it easier for non-guitar-nerds to truly enjoy the show.
-The groovy cockiness of “Satch Boogie”, the staggering beauty of “Faceless” and vitality of “Cool #9” go beyond the impressive guitar-work (or musicianship in general) and make the listener forget that they are at an instrumental concert.
+The groovy cockiness of “Satch Boogie”, the staggering beauty of “Faceless” and the vitality of “Cool #9” go beyond the impressive guitar-work (or musicianship in general) and make the listener forget that they are at an instrumental concert.

-The 20-minute break between two sets offered slideshow of pictures of Satriani and his fans and fellow musicians projected on the stage screen, which made the waiting time feel shorter.
+The 20-minute break between two sets offered a slideshow of pictures of Satriani and his fans and fellow musicians projected on the stage screen, which made the waiting time feel shorter.

-The ending of the keyboard solo did however lead nicely into eminent version, and one of the highlights of the evening “Cool #9”.
+The ending of the keyboard solo did however lead nicely into eminent version, and one of the highlights of the evening, “Cool #9”.

 It took the second part of the show some time to really catch on, because of the flow being spoiled by the solo sections and the fact that it did include some weaker songs as well.
-Still “if I Could Fly” worked surprisingly well and you can’t really go wrong with closing the regular part of the show with classics “Always With Me, Always With You” and “Satch Boogie”.
+Still “if I Could Fly” worked surprisingly well, and you can’t really go wrong with closing the regular part of the show with classics “Always With Me, Always With You” and “Satch Boogie”.

 As the band left the stage, so did a significant portion of the crowd.
-The band came back for an encore in form of surprisingly fun “Crowd Chant”, which featured the biggest crowd participation of the evening thanks to the structure of the song and constant encouragement from Beller and Thistlethwayte.
-They closed the show with obligatory “Surfing With the Alien” from his 1987 breakthrough album of the same name.
+The band came back for an encore in the form of the surprisingly fun “Crowd Chant”, which featured the biggest crowd participation of the evening thanks to the structure of the song and constant encouragement from Beller and Thistlethwayte.
+They closed the show with the obligatory “Surfing With the Alien” from his 1987 breakthrough album of the same name.

-Encores often feel unnecessary, and it usually works better if band just stays on the stage and plays that which they were going to play anyway.
+Encores often feel unnecessary, and it usually works better if the band just stays on the stage and plays that which they were going to play anyway.
 Even more so last night after two and a half hours of music, because the big portion of the crowd genuinely thought it was the end of the show.

-With two un-toured albums under his belt, it makes sense that he would play a long show with lots of songs he didn’t get to play live before, but fewer new(er) songs and couple of deep cuts from the past would serve the show well.
+With two un-toured albums under his belt, it makes sense that he would play a long show with lots of songs he didn’t get to play live before, but fewer new(er) songs and a couple of deep cuts from the past would serve the show well.
 So would ditching the drum and keyboard solos and those countless prolonged endings of the songs that at times went on for what seemed like eternity.
-Few times during the show those can work just fine and even add to the dynamics of the show, but including so many of them to a show where songs are guitar solos anyway seems so unnecessary and almost dull.
+A few times during the show those can work just fine and even add to the dynamics of the show, but including so many of them to a show where songs are guitar solos anyway seems so unnecessary and almost dull.
 To his credit, Satriani even joked about that very fact.

-There is no doubt that Satriani delivers live and experiencing his band live adds another dimension to those countless amazing songs this outstanding musician has created over the decades.
-There was room for improvement, but the audience most certainly got their money’s worth with an almost three hour long show and the four on stage seem to enjoy themselves as well.
+There is no doubt that Satriani delivers live, and experiencing his band live adds another dimension to those countless amazing songs this outstanding musician has created over the decades.
+There was room for improvement, but the audience most certainly got their money’s worth with an almost three-hour-long show, and the four on stage seem to enjoy themselves as well.

 See you next time.